HeartArmy/HeartArmy/README.md

 <!-- :gear: I’m currently learning AngularJS <br> -->
 <p>:man_student: I’m currently learning about AngularJS <br></p>

 <p>:crossed_fingers: I love exposing myself to other CS fields such as Bioinformatics, Distributed Systems and Machine Learning as I am still on the fence about what to specialise in for the rest of my life 😅.
-I am presently trying to enhance my understanding of how operating systems work. 🖼<br> </p>
+I am presently trying to enhance my understanding of how operating systems work. <br> </p>

 <p>:zap: Fun fact: I love The Smiths :sparkling_heart: and watching competitive League of Legends :video_game:.
 Got to top 2% of euw server (Diamond 3) in League before I plateaued :sob:.
 I also watch a lot of tv shows (strongly recommend "Love, Death & Robots").  <br></p>